EmmProf/AppTest3/README.md

 and if it is a first or a last name.
 The model used to extract features was a multi-label, multi-tasks CNN model (inspired by inception networks architecture).
 From the last layer embeddings we derive a similarity measure between names.
-You can test the model using the [app!] (https://name-features-detector.herokuapp.com/)
+You can test the model using the [app](https://name-features-detector.herokuapp.com/)